Neovasc Inc. – Consenus Indicates Potential -28.5% Downside

-Neovasc Inc. with ticker code (NVCN) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
-The target price ranges between 2.25 and 1.5 with a mean TP of 1.88.
-With the stocks previous close at 2.63 this would imply there is a potential downside of -28.5%.
-The day 50 moving average is 1.99 and the 200 moving average now moves to 2.94.
-The company has a market cap of $30m.
-Company Website: http://www.neovasc.com
+Neovasc Inc. with ticker code (NVCN) have now 2 analysts covering the stock.
+The analyst consensus points to a rating of ‘Strong_Buy’.
+The target price ranges between 2.25 and 1.5 calculating the average target price we see 1.88.
+Given that the stocks previous close was at 2.63 this would imply there is a potential downside of -28.5%.
+There is a 50 day moving average of 1.97 while the 200 day moving average is 2.93.
+The market cap for the company is $28m.
+Visit the company website at: http://www.neovasc.com

 Neovasc Inc., a specialty medical device company, develops, manufactures, and markets medical devices worldwide.
 Its products include the Tiara technology for the transcatheter treatment of mitral valve disease; and the Neovasc Reducer for the treatment of refractory angina.
 The company was formerly known as Medical Ventures Corp. and changed its name to Neovasc Inc. in July 2008.
 Neovasc Inc. was incorporated in 2000 and is headquartered in Richmond, Canada.